evilstickman/docs/docs/scenarios/PayPal.md

 ```

-The above code accepts the payment stage in parameters.process and execute the appropriate API call.
-in the first stage when process="Payment"- the function postPayment will POST PayPal the amount in usd and our angular client side application pages url where we want the user to be redirected after acknowledging or canceling  the payment.
-in the second stage - the Approval stage , the angular application will call the server side action with process="Approval" , PayerId and PaymentId that PayPal implanted in the query string of the return url, the postApproval function will do a POST call to PayPal with these parameters and the result will be a PayPal payment object including all the payment details and status.
+The above code takes the payment stage information in parameters.process, and executes the approprite PayPal API call.
+In the first stage, when directing the user to PayPal to confirm the payment, parameters.process will contain "Payment".
+This results in the function postPayment being called, which sends a POST command to PayPal with the payment information, along with a URL to redirect to when the user either accepts or cancels the payment.
+In the second payment stage, when contacting the Approval API to complete the payment, parameters.process will contain "Approval".
+This will result in the code calling postApproval, which issues a POST call to PayPal using the PayerID and PaymentID stored in the query string of the return URL.
+This function will return a PayPal payment object including all of the relevant payment details and the payment status.

 # Client-side Integration

 Once you've got the server-side action, you are just about ready to start accepting payments.
 The code below performs two tasks.
-It first calls a service to prepare the payment (Payment API in PayPal) the server side action then returns a url, the code redirect the user to this url.
+It first calls a service to prepare the payment (the Payment API in PayPal), which returns a URL to which the user is redirected.

 ```javascript
       var self = this;